-ScaleBreak® quickly removes deposits like lime, scale, and rust that otherwise drastically reduce efficiency, increase expenses and damage to vital components.
+ScaleBreak chemical descaler quickly removes deposits like lime, scale, and rust that drastically reduce efficiency, increase expenses, and stop damaging vital components.

-For the fifth installment of Cleaning With ScaleBreak®, we are outlining the steps for cleaning shell & tube heat exchangers with ScaleBreak.
+For the fifth installment of Cleaning With ScaleBreak®, we outline the steps for cleaning shell & tube heat exchangers with ScaleBreak.

 - Isolate the heat exchanger from the system by closing the supply and return water valves.

 - Position a ball valve on the low point of the heat exchanger.
 This valve will function as your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.

 - Attach your circulation hoses, so you are pumping into the bottom of the heat exchanger and returning the fluid out the top.

 - Your exit point on top needs to be at the highest point of the exchanger.
 If tubes are above your exit point, position the hose at a higher point.
 This action will bring up the liquid volume and ensure the higher tubes are flooded and do not become air-bound with CO2 or foaming resulting from the cleaning.

 - Fill your exchanger with water and perform a hydrostatic test by turning on your pump and circulating water.
 This action assures the exchanger is isolated and none of the ScaleBreak will be needlessly lost.